 Today I went to Ravi’s house and stared at his photographs again.
 His folks have photographs in their drawing-room.
 All of them are laughing into the camera, their eyes shining and their arms around each other.
 A curious sense of longing filled my tummy.

 And I found myself trying to fit myself in there somewhere in a little corner of the photograph.
 But no matter how hard I tried, there just wasn’t enough space for me.
 But on my way back home, I suddenly remembered.
 With my heart hammering against my chest I ran the whole way and shut the door behind me.
 I knew it!
 I had my own family photograph too.

-Contributing Story Teller:: Kanika Mehrotra, just an sometimes inspired and often disillusioned 22 year old, I love to write and connect with thoughts and ideas that I cannot connect with in any other way. [email protected]
+Contributing Story Teller:: Kanika Mehrotra, sometimes inspired and often disillusioned 22 years old, I love to write and connect with thoughts and ideas that I cannot connect within any other way. [email protected]

 Are you a story teller?
 Want to publish your story on WritersHideout.net?
 Email us – [email protected]